 Frederick was born in Kenilworth,

-Warwickshire.
-His parents went to America sometime between 1875 and 1880,
+Warwickshire UK.
+His parents took their family to America sometime between 1875 and 1880,

 where two of their children were born.
 On the parents'